sayborduu/privgpt/privacy policy.md

 No account is required to use PrivGPT or in most imalexbfs.ml pages/subdomains.

-Third parties might save the information for a limited time, but since you're using PrivGPT, the information won't be related to you, making it impossible for them to know your identity.
+Third parties might save the information for a limited time, but since you're using PrivGPT and a proxy server, the information won't be related to you, making it impossible for them to know your identity.

 ## What are users' rights with respect to their personal information?

 You have the right to erase cookies, effectively making it as if you never used the website.
+You can also press a remove button on the sidebar to remove everything.

 ## CCPA Privacy Rights (Do Not Sell My Personal Information)
 Under the CCPA, among other rights, California consumers have the right to: